China, India likely to be biggest shareholders in AIIB

 AIIB's launch is coming at a time when the space for infrastructure lending is already crowded due to the presence of major multilateral lenders and Japan's latest move to provide $110 billion for Asian infrastructure projects.

-The amount of Japanese funds, to be invested over five years, tops the expected $100 billion capitalisation of the AIIB.
+The amount of Japanese funds, to be invested over five years, tops the expected $100 billion capitalization of the AIIB.

 Jahangir Aziz, head of emerging market Asia economics at JPMorgan, said spending on infrastructure was a great idea on paper, but it was unclear how the AIIB or the New Development Bank, a lender promoted by China and other members of the BRICS group of nations, would be structured.